-All travellers to the Maldives are still required to fill in a Traveller Health Declaration form 48 hours before departure to and return from the Maldives.
+All travellers to the country are still required to fill in a Traveller Health Declaration form 48 hours before departure to and return from the Maldives.

-Following a spike in the cases at the end of January 2022 coronavirus cases have fallen significantly in the Maldives in recent weeks and continue to fall.
+Following a spike in the cases at the end of January 2022 coronavirus cases have fallen significantly in the country in recent weeks and continue to fall.

 Around 70% of Maldives residents are believed to have received two doses of the coronavirus vaccine.
 At the time of writing around 140,000 Maldives residents had also received the booster dose, according to the national Health Protection Agency.

-There is around 100% of both doses for people working within the tourism sector in the Maldives.
+There is around 100% of both doses for people working within the tourism sector in the country.

 The country is celebrating 50 years of international tourism this year.

-Since the first resort opened in the Maldives in 1972 tourism has flourished in the paradise nation.
+Since the first resort opened in the country in 1972 tourism has flourished in the paradise nation.